Coronavirus is having a significant impact on businesses and employees. We have put together a range of resources to help your business.

 The Self-employment Income Support Scheme (SEISS) From HMRC

 will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.
-The scheme will provide a grant to self-employed individuals or partnerships, worth 80% of their profits up to a cap of £2,500 per month.
+The scheme will provide a grant to self-employed individuals or partnerships, worth 80% of their profits up to a cap of £7,500 per month.
 HMRC will use the average profits from tax returns in 2016-17, 2017-18 and 2018-19 to calculate the size of the grant.
 The scheme will be open to those where the majority of their income comes from self-employment and who have profits of less than £50,000.
-The scheme will be open for an initial three months with people able to make their first claim by the beginning of June.
-View here
+This scheme is being extended.
+You’ll be able to make a claim for a second and final grant before 21st January 2021 View here

 Support for businesses paying tax From HMRC

 Businesses in financial distress/with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.
 These arrangements are agreed on a case-by-case basis.

 Dedicated Covid-19 Helpline: 0800 0159 559 and further guidance is available from here

 Coronavirus Business Interruption Loan Scheme(CBILS) for SMEs From Government & British Business Bank backed